 - In the absence of local codes, the location of any combustion air inlet relative to any vent terminal must be at least 8 inches.
 This includes installations involving more than one furnace. - The quality of outdoor air must also be considered.
 Be sure that the combustion air intake is not located near a source of solvent fumes or other chemicals which can cause corrosion of the furnace combustion system.
-See page 5 for a sample list of substances.
+(See page 5 for a sample list of substances).

-Route piping as direct as possible between the furnace and the outdoors.
+- Route piping as direct as possible between the furnace and the outdoors.
 Longer vent runs require larger diameters.
 Vent piping must be sloped upwards 1/4" per foot in the direction from the furnace to the terminal.
-This ensures that any condensate flows back to the condensate disposal system.

-The combustion air intake and the vent exhaust must be located in the same atmospheric pressure zone.
-This means both pipes must exit the building through the same portion of exterior wall or roof as shown in Figure 1, Figure 2, Figure 4, and Figure 29 (page 38).

-- Piping must be mechanically supported so that its weight does not bear on the furnace.
+This ensures that any condensate flows back to the condensate disposal system. - When a Direct Vent (2-pipe) system is used, the combustion air intake and the vent exhaust must be located in the same atmospheric pressure zone.
+This means both pipes must exit the building through the same portion of exterior wall or roof as shown in Figure 20, page 33. - Piping must be mechanically supported so that its weight does not bear on the furnace.
 Pipe supports must be installed a minimum of every five feet along the vent run to ensure no displacement after installation.
 Supports may be at shorter intervals if necessary to ensure that there are no sagging sections that can trap condensate.
-It is recommended to install couplings (Figure 29) along the vent pipe, on either side of the exterior wall.
-Couplings may be required by local code. - If breakable connections are required in the combustion air inlet pipe (if present) and exhaust vent piping, then straight neoprene couplings with hose clamps can be used.
+It is recommended to install couplings (Figure 20) along the vent pipe, on either side of the exterior wall.
+Couplings may be required by local code. - If breakable connections are required in the combustion air inlet pipe (if present) and exhaust vent piping, then straight neoprene couplings for 2" or 3" piping with hose clamps can be used.
 These couplings can be ordered through your local furnace distributor.
-To install a coupling: - 1.
-Slide the rubber coupling over the end of the pipe that is attached to the furnace and secure it with one of the hose clamps. - 2.
-Slide the other end of the rubber coupling onto the other pipe from the vent. - 3.
+To install a coupling: - Slide the rubber coupling over the end of the pipe that is attached to the furnace and secure it with one of the hose clamps. - Slide the other end of the rubber coupling onto the other pipe from the vent. - 3.
 Secure the coupling with the second hose clamp, ensuring that the connection is tight and leak free.